-Of course you can also offer all the services described above in one.
-Main target groups are then:
+You can, of course, also offer all the services described above in one.
+Your main target groups are then:

 - Companies that focus on sales but not on technical operations

-- Classic shops that want to generate additional sales, but do not have the necessary expertise or time to do so
+- Classic shops that want to generate additional sales but don't necessarily have the required expertise or time to do so

-To be fair, however, you only offer such complete packages in an agency, not as a lone fighter.
-And this only if you have specialized employees for web design, development, analytics, performance, SEO etc. in your team.
+To be fair, however, you'd only offer such complete packages as an agency and not as a lone wolf.
+And only if you have employees specialized in web design, development, analytics, performance, SEO etc. in your team.

-As already mentioned, the individual disciplines have become so complex that it is impossible to unite them in one person.
+As already mentioned, the individual disciplines have become so complex that it's impossible for one person to have all these skills.
 Many companies have had bad experiences with agencies in the past.
 Mainly because agencies have been known to promise things they can't ultimately deliver.
-Experienced customers would rather you say what your strengths are and call in specialists for everything else.
+Experienced customers would rather you say what your strengths are and call in other specialists for everything else.

-So far, interested people are organizing themselves for WooCommercein the WordPress community.
-Central contact points for this are the larger WordCamps and local user meetings called WP Meetups.
-Many of these meetings are held at meetup.com published - there you can search for suitable events in your region.
-A contact point for German language meetings is wpmeetups.com:
+Up to now, people interested in WooCommerce have organized themselves in the WordPress community.
+The main places to go are the larger WordCamps and local user meetings called WP Meetups.
+Many of these meetings are published on meetup.com - there you can search for suitable events in your region.
+One place to go for German-speaking meetups is wpmeetups.de:

-In the meantime, the first meetings are also being WooCommerceadvertised purely for tender.
-See the corresponding section on WooCommerce.com.
+Meanwhile, the first meetings purely for WooCommerce are advertised.
+See the corresponding section on woocommerce.com.

 In the following you will find the most important sources around the leading shop system - divided into international sites as well as references for the German-speaking market.
 You can also subscribe to our blog.
 In it, we regularly report on all innovations for WooCommerce.
 Follow us on Twitter, Facebook or via our newsletter.